Proportional Participatory Budgeting with Additive Utilities: Introduction

 \section{Introduction}

-A growing list of cities now uses Participatory Budgeting (PB) to decide how to spend their budgets \citep{participatoryBudgeting,aziz2020participatory}.
-Through a voting system, PB allows the residents of a city to decide which projects will be funded by the government.
-This increases civic involvement in government, by increasing the number of issues that are decided by democratic vote, and by allowing residents to submit their own project proposals.
+A growing list of cities now uses Participatory Budgeting (PB) to decide how to spend their budgets \citep{de2021international,wampler2021participatory}.
+Through a voting system, PB allows the residents of a city to decide which projects will be funded by the city authorities.
+This increases civic involvement in government, by increasing the number of issues that are decided by democratic vote, and by allowing residents to submit their own project proposals \citep{participatoryBudgeting,aziz2020participatory}.

 To count the votes, most cities use a variant of a simple protocol: Each voter is allowed to vote for a certain number of project proposals.
 Then, the projects with the highest number of votes are funded, until the budget limit is reached.
-While simple and intuitive, this is a bad voting rule.
+While simple and intuitive, this is a bad voting rule, because it gives too much voting power to pluralities: even quite small cohesive groups (if they are larger than other groups) can dictate the entire outcome, an effect that one might call \myemph{the tyranny of the largest minority}.

 To see this, consider Circleville, a fictional city divided into four districts.
 A map of the city is shown in \Cref{fig:circleville}.
 The districts all have similar sizes, but Northside has the largest population.
-Suppose \$400k have been allocated to PB, and suppose that all the project proposals are of a local character (such as school renovations), so we can assume that residents only vote for projects that concern their own district.
+Suppose \$400k have been allocated to PB (\$1 per person), and suppose that all the project proposals are of a local character (such as school renovations), and that residents only vote for projects that concern their own district.
 For example, every Northside resident will cast votes for projects $A$, $B$, $C$, and $D$, but no one else votes for these.
-Because Northside is the most populous district, the Northside projects will all receive the highest number of votes, and the voting rule described will spend the entire budget on Northside projects.
+Because Northside is the most populous district, the Northside projects will all receive the highest number of votes, and the voting rule described will spend the entire budget on Northside projects (by implementing projects $C$ and $D$).
 The 280k residents of the other three districts are left empty-handed.